vmware-tanzu/pinniped/proposals/1859_github-auth/README.md

 ## Open Questions

-- Needs investigation: How does the GitHub teams API deal with membership in nested teams?
-Does it flatten them for us?
-- Needs investigation: Does the GitHub API return org names with capital letters? e.g. how does it return this org name? https://github.com/Broadcom (note the capital "B").
-  Should we treat the configured org names as case-sensitive?
 - Should consent for a PAT work across all GitHubIdentityProviders in a FederationDomain, or just one specific GitHubIdentityProvider in that FederationDomain?
 - Would it be helpful to offer a `GET` endpoint to list current PAT consents?
 What would a user do with this